 One set of experiments will be carried out in week 1 and a different set in week 2.
 Groups of two students will work together throughout the course.
 Experimental procedures to be carried out will be the same for everybody, but the genotypes and antibodies used will differ between groups.
 Stained preparations of all groups will be filed in a common slide box accessible to all students (please, read the respective general guidelines in Section 11 to assure optimal use of preparations).
-All students will be discussed at the end of each week and the documentation will form an essential part of the assessment.
+All students will be expected to have analysed and documented the outcome of all experiments.
+Results will be discussed at the end of each week and the documentation will form an essential part of the assessment.